 Additionally, we’ll explain the different ways you can create floating LVP floors, evaluate a few other flooring types that can be glued down (for context), and finally, dive into a couple of the best vinyl plank flooring brands that can be glued down as well.

-First: What Is Luxury Vinyl Plank (LVP)?
+First: What is Glue-Down Vinyl Plank Sheet?

 You probably know this already, but there’s a big difference between luxury vinyl and sheet vinyl.
 And since the type of vinyl flooring you choose affects how you can install it, we’re going to cover this top-level stuff just to make sure we’re all on the same page.
 So: